 I got a pop up on my web browser when I was on a site that said my phone has been blocked because I have violated the law and/or I am being monitored something.
 It requested me to pay a fine of £100.
 I got really freaked out because the alert seems real and it claims it is from Metropolitan Police.
+Virus?
 It also displays my IP address and shows my picture on the blocked message.
 I got really freaked out and I have tried a lot of ways to exit the page, but it won’t let me do that.
 I can’t access the Internet anyhow.
 I also powered off the phone a million times, but when I turned it back on it popped up right way.
 Is this real or a virus designed to scam people?
+There is a big message screen Metropolitan Police saying he violates some laws due to being involved with the distribution of pornographic material, SPAM and copyrighted content.
+It demands that we need to pay for a fine of £100 so that his phone can be unlocked.
+I search this information with Google on my computer, and I know it is really a scam virus.
+I have tried restarting my phone but it wont work at all.
+What should i do?
 I have an iPhone 6 and I though Apple is virus free.
 What should I do?
 I’m just sending a message because a couple of days ago, i got some fake pop up blocker accusing me of watching illegal pornography.
 It demanded £200 or something, claimed it was Metropolitan Police, multiple windows with porn ads popped up and then this blocker with all of these fake articles/laws telling me they’ve caught me viewing illegal pornography, which obviously, i was not doing.
 Do these people have access to other info of mine now?!!!

 Metropolitan Police Ukash Virus is an infamous scam designed to scare innocent users in United Kingdom and then rip off their money.
 Actually scams like this have been going on for a while now — just do a simple Google search on “UK Police Ukash Virus” or “Metropolitan police virus” and you’ll find a lot of results.
 This virus started to attack computer users, and then it turned to hack mobile users using Android device and right now it is landed on Apple device that can block one’s Internet access on iMac, iPhone or even iPad.
 The scam illegitimately disguises as the United Kingdom Police (UK Police) and blocks user’s Internet access using a full screen page, which alleges the phone or iPad is blocked due to the reason that you have been violating Copyright and related laws (infringing Article 128 of the Criminal Code of Great Britain , viewing or distributing prohibited pornography (including child Porn/Zoophillia article 202), and other laws.
 At first sight, it looks real because it has the Metropolitan Police seals and banner and it displays your IP address, even takes a picture of you and shows your picture on the message.
 But if you take a closer look, you will find something fishy and this message is so obviously not written by someone fluent in English.
 It has grammatical errors and spelling mistake.
 The only goal of this virus is to scare Apple users into paying a fine of £100 in order to access the Internet again and avoid all the violations it mentioned.
 Please note, this message is far from real.
 It is not really from Metropolitan Police or any other legitimate organizations, so you will not be in trouble with the United Kingdom police.
 It is a virus targeting Windows users, Android users and Apple users so you had better remove it step by step.